Society for the History of the Humanities

 On December 5th 2025, the Society for the History of the Humanities is hosting a digital symposium and round table discussion on the global state of the history of the humanities.
 For the digital event, we have invited speakers from all over the world to give their view on the history (and current state) of the study of literary, historical, cultural, philosophical or linguistic forms of knowledge.

-Time: Dec 5 at 3:00-5:30 pm (CET)
+Time: Dec 5 at 3:00-5:45 pm (CET)

-Zehra Tonbul (Özyeğin University): History of the humanities from an Ottoman perspective
+3.20 Zehra Tonbul (Özyeğin University): Ottoman perspective

-Naomi Nkealah (University of the Witwatersrand, Johannesburg): African perspective
+3.45 Naomi Nkealah (University of the Witwatersrand, Johannesburg): African perspective

-Adam Kola (Nicolaus Copernicus University): Central European perspective
+4.25 Adam Kola (Nicolaus Copernicus University): Central European perspective

-Irina Podgorny (U. La Plata): South American perspective
+4:35 Irina Podgorny (U. La Plata): South American perspective

-Kamelia Spassova (Sofia University): East European perspective
+4.45 Kamelia Spassova (Sofia University): East European perspective

 Our hope with this digital event is to expand the reach of the history of the humanities as a research field and engage new scholars to questions we believe are globally relevant.